haychs13/Formula-1-Race-Predictor/README.md

 # Formula-1-Race-Predictor-
 Machine learning web app that predicts Formula 1 podium finishes using driver performance, qualifying data and circuit history.
-Built by Hayder Sayyid
+Built by Hayder Sayyid.

 Predicts the probability of an F1 driver finishing on the podium (top 3), trained on 2021–2025 race data.